What Does God Ask of Us in the Bible?

 FAQs

-What is the single most important thing God asks of us according to the Bible?
+What is the single most concise Biblical answer to what God asks of us?

 Does the Bible say God's commands are for our benefit?